elunna/nerfhack-changelog/README.md

 * Total hungerless casting is not possible anymore and the intelligence requirements have been increased.
 (FIQ)
 * Healing spell effectiveness is determined by skill (Evil)
 * Spellbook of identify was raised to level 5 (SLASHEM)
+* Spellbook of sleep was lowered to level 2 (EvilHack)
 * Cure sickness is now directional (Evil).
 * Only primary spellcasters can receive divine spellbook gifts.
 * Spellbooks can generate pre-read.